UJ5/Reinforcement_learning/CartPole_V0/README.md

 <img src="https://github.com/UJ5/Reinforcement_learning/blob/main/CartPole_V0/gifs/1300_episodes.gif" width="300" height="180" title = "1300_episodes" />   <img src="https://github.com/UJ5/Reinforcement_learning/blob/main/CartPole_V0/gifs/1950_episodes.gif" width="300" height="180" title = "1950_episodes" />

 After the end of 1950th episode training, the agent (pole) is quite able to balance itself using the trained model.
-Although the model requires the hyperparameter tuning, so that it can quickly using in less number of episodes.
+Although the model requires the hyperparameter tuning, so that it can learn quickly in less number of episodes.

 *Note: I am curently working on hyperparameter tuning to make it more optimal.
 Anyone who wants to contribute is welcomed here :)